 W Singapore – Sentosa Cove

 There’s nothing subtle about uber-trendy W Singapore – Sentosa Cove’s tech-conscious style.
 Think LED art and flatscreen televisions set within polished marble walls.
 Not to mention the 1,338-square-metre pool with electronica beats piped in underwater, ringed with private cabanas supplied with Apple's pods and pads.
 Rooms have neon pink-and-lavender mood lighting and huge mini-bars stocked with such essentials as oxygen canisters and condoms, though the aptly (and painfully) named “Extreme Wow Suite” is the hotel’s hi-tech pièce de résistance.
 This soundproof 195-square-metre palace is decked out with a 55-inch flatscreen television, DVD player, Bang & Olufsen surround sound and DJ booth with dual turntables and vinyl collection.
+Now, they've even permitted keyless room entry via your smartphone.

 This award-winning 262-room design hotel literally goes ‘Above & Beyond’ with its upper-tier accommodations.
 On top of luxe common amenities — 40-inch television, Blu-ray player, Bose iPod dock, complimentary mini-bar and local calls via Wi-Fi — club rooms and suites include nightly access to a rooftop bar where you can sip gratis cocktails while soaking in postcard-perfect panoramas of Victoria Harbour.